irinasmoke/photo_uploader/SETUP_COMPLETE.md

-# 🎉 Photo Uploader - Setup Complete!
+# 🎉 Azure to Local Migration - COMPLETED

-Your sleek FastAPI photo uploader application is ready!
-Here's what we've built:
+## Summary of Changes

-## ✨ What You Have
+The Azure-based photo uploader has been successfully converted to a local file system based application.
+Here's what was accomplished:

 ### 🌟 Modern Web Application
 - **Sleek FastAPI Backend** with async/await support